geniusdibya/mail-tricks/JavascriptMail/README.md

 </head>
 ```

-### Step 3
+### Step 4

-In HTML body we will add a button that will simply trigger the mail configured in a javascript function
+Add a button in the HTML body, this will simply trigger the mail configured in a javascript function:

 index.html
 ``` html